Mark Zuckerberg Sells 68,000 Shares of Facebook, Inc. (NASDAQ:FB) Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the company’s stock in a transaction dated Friday, April 23rd.
-The stock was sold at an average price of $300.03, for a total value of $20,402,040.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the firm’s stock in a transaction dated Wednesday, April 28th.
+The shares were sold at an average price of $307.68, for a total value of $20,922,240.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):